Turning Point (1991 TV series)

-Turning Point is a weekly science magazine programme that aired on DD National in 1991.
+Turning Point was a weekly science magazine programme that aired on DD National in 1991.
 The show won several awards.

 The script and direction was by Neelabh Kaul and Indraneel Kaul.
 It was co-produced by Doordarshan and Vyeth Television.
 The presenter was Girish Karnad, with special appearances by Yash Pal.
-Actor Naseeruddin Shah, classical dancer Mallika Sarabhai, and director Mahesh Bhatt also hosted some episodes.
+Actor Naseeruddin Shah, classical dancer Mallika Sarabhai, and director Mahesh Bhatt along with Kabir Bedi also hosted some episodes.